amdjedbens/amdjedbens/README.md

 <h1 align="center">Hi 👋, I'm Amdjed</h1>
-<h3 align="center">A final year student doing ML, MLOps and everything that has to improve codes and lives.</h3>
+<h3 align="center">An egineer doing ML, MLOps and everything that has to improve codes and lives.</h3>

 - 🌱 I’m currently learning **AI models optimization for realtime applications.**